UWCNuclear/DetectorEfficiency/README.md

 Display peak energies by pressing “s”

-Click and drag on x-axis to zoom in, zoom out by pressing “o”
+Click and drag on x-axis to zoom in, zoom out by pressing “o”, right click on x-axis and click “Unzoom” to zoom out

-Click and drag on y-axis to zoom in, right click and click “Unzoom” to zoom out
+Click and drag on y-axis to zoom in, zoom out by pressing “o”, right click on y-axis and click “Unzoom” to zoom out

-Click and click on spectrum to set the fitting boundaries around your peak
+Click on the left and click on the right side of the peak to set the fitting boundaries

 Fit by pressing “f”